abhinavabcd/libco/README.md

  Fast coroutine library.

  Hooks system calls   read , write , send, recv , etc with epoll.
-So just keep writing your socket program in normal and coroutines will run in parallel.
+Keep writing your socket programs normally and coroutines will run in parallel.

+ Basics:  Coroutines are normal functions , whose stack is allocated on heap.
+Whenever they need to run , the context associated(contains all register values, stack pointer sp , bp , etc) is copied to the processor and starts execution from there, neat.

  When you call the  libco's read function ,  it will add your coroutine to listen on epoll(one per thread) and adds to the timeout queue( just a linked list).
  On every eventloop it basically wait on events for all file descriptors and then see all file descriptors which had timeouts ( Max timeout set is 40s = 40000 ms)